Advanced Observer Award Coordinator:

 - The Galaxy Groups and Clusters Observing Program.

 - The Southern ARP Observing Program.

-Please note that an observing program previously completed as part of the Observer Award or the Master Observer Award can not be counted again for the Advanced Observer Award exxcept as part of the "total".
-But certifications taht are not specifically required for an award can be moved to Advanced if appropriate and if additional certifications meet the requirements.
+Please note that an observing program previously completed as part of the Observer Award or the Master Observer Award can not be counted again for the Advanced Observer Award except as part of the “total”.
+But certifications that are not specifically required for an award can be moved to Advanced if appropriate and if additional certifications meet the requirements.
 When you have completed the requirements for the Advanced Observer Award, you will have completed at least 15 separate Observing Programs.